jgeraigery/SpotlightHelp/pages/ConnectAnalysisServices/analysisservices_alarm_monitoredserver_connectionfailure.md

 ## UDP Port 1434

-If UDP port 1434 is closed then the port number must be included in the address used to connect Spotlight to the SQL Server instance.
+If the SQL Server instance is hosted on a Windows server and UDP port 1434 is closed then the port number must be included in the address used to connect Spotlight to the SQL Server instance.

 ## SQL Server availability